Supporting digital nursing leadership

 My job is to help NHS trusts from before contract signature to after end of project, to help them roll out solutions well.
-She explains.

 And while Ms Davis says nursing involvement in digital is more present than it was – pointing in particular to the increasing number of clinical nurse information officer (CNIO) roles – she also feels there’s further to go.

 I know CNIOs from an 8A to nine and everything in between.
 So the expectations of that role are vastly different.